 Overall Aesthetics

 The main pillar of a movie is the story.
 This story has a genre, mood and vibe.
 The soundtrack and music have to be in line with the movie’s story.
 Similarly, art and design should also lend themselves to the mood.
 If a film is set in the Old West, then the aesthetic will have bright afternoon sunny scenes.
 Such a colour filter will visually communicate “scorching heat.”
 Creating effects with visual design in movies has always been an important part of filming.
 Graphic Artists and Visual Designers in film post-production will make sure the fonts on shop signs have an Old West vibe.
 Also, the bright yellowish-orange filters will help the audience feel the visuals.
 The Art Department will have to notice each detail.
-This will help them make sure the overall aesthetics bring out the vibe of the story.
+This will help them make sure the overall aesthetics bring out the mood of the narrative.